DynamoDB vs Amazon Keyspaces - The Ultimate Comparison

 DynamoDB

 Amazon DynamoDB is a serverless, fully-managed NoSQL and key-value database.
 It allows developers to build high-performing, scalable, demanding, and mission-critical applications with single-digit millisecond request/response latency.
 Additionally, DynamoDB implements a scalable partition approach that provides an O(1) time complexity.
-So, regardless of the dataset size, DynamoDB will always respond to single-digit millisecond latency while automatically replicating data across three availability zones within a region.
+So, regardless of the dataset size, DynamoDB will always respond with single-digit millisecond latency while automatically replicating data across three availability zones within a region.

 Amazon Keyspaces

 Amazon Keyspaces is a serverless, fully-managed NoSQL database built for managing Cassandra workloads.
-Amazon Keyspaces also offer consistent, single-digit millisecond latency at scale and can process over 1000 requests per second.
+Amazon Keyspaces also offers consistent, single-digit millisecond latency at scale and can process over 1000 requests per second.
 Additionally, it provides three-time data replication across multiple availability zones ensuring high availability.

 DynamoDB and Amazon Keyspaces: Shared Attributes